 Fiction that speaks to women in later life—who crave connection, meaning, and answers to the question, ‘What’s next?’

-I’ve felt the quiet ache when a friendship disappears without explanation.
+I’ve felt the quiet ache when a friendship disappeared without explanation.

 I know how it feels when the purpose that once fueled you is gone—and you’re left staring into the emptiness, wondering what you’re supposed to do now.

-And because I believe stories can do something sacred:
+And because I believe stories can offer something sacred:

 They let you feel seen without needing to explain yourself.